Defence Honours & Awards is part of the Defence People Group.

-Due to the high volume of applications, it may take up to 12 weeks before you receive an outcome from your application.
-This time will allow Defence to research historical documents, seek approval from the delegate, and to engrave and dispatch awards.
+Most applications take up to three months to process.
+This time allows Defence to research historical documents, seek approval from the delegate, and to engrave and dispatch awards.

 For current serving members, medals are sent to their unit as shown on PMKeyS.